Public engagement project

 Inside Forensic Science tells the story of a crime investigation through the eyes of forensic scientists.
 We look at historical investigations and ask forensic scientists,’ what would you do differently today?
 Season 2 of Inside Forensic Science looks at the trial of Madeleine Smith in Edinburgh in 1857.

 Scroll down this page to listen to the podcast and view materials from the case.
 You can even explore the courtroom where the trial took place.
 If you wish to download the podcast it is available via all major podcast providers.

 Inside Forensic Science tells the story of a crime scene investigation through the eyes of forensic scientists.

 The podcast was commissioned by the Leverhulme Research Centre for Forensic Science (LRCFS) at the University of Dundee.
 Inside Forensic Science is an Adventurous Audio production.
 The podcast was funded by the Leverhulme Trust.
 The series is narrated by Pennie Stuart.

-- Jonathan Morris, Scottish Police Authority Forensic Services
+- Dr Jonathan Morris, Scottish Police Authority Forensic Services

 - Professor Eleanor Gordon, Affiliate (School of Social & Political Sciences), University of Glasgow

 - Professor Niamh Nic Daeid, Leverhulme Research Centre for Forensic Science, University of Dundee

 - Dr Lorna Nisbet, Leverhulme Research Centre for Forensic Science, University of Dundee

 - Donald Findlay KC